-According to the American Psychological Association, dysregulation is considered excessive or poorly managed coping mechanisms in response to an emotional stimulus.
-This can include inappropriate or extreme emotional reactions such as outbursts of temper or violence, deliberate self-harm, and other maladaptive or harmful behaviors.
+According to the American Psychological Association, dysregulation is considered to be excessive or poorly managed coping mechanisms in response to an emotional stimulus.
+These can include inappropriate or extreme emotional reactions, such as outbursts of temper or violence, deliberate self-harm, and other maladaptive or harmful behaviors.

 Types Of Dysregulation

 In general, everyone has emotions; they are typically a natural part of the human experience.
 According to the hedonic adaptation behavioral theory, people typically go through positive or negative events and experience an emotional reaction, identify and process their feelings, make necessary adjustments to any changes, and then return to a relative happiness baseline.
 However, the process can be challenging for those with dysregulation issues.
 Several mental health conditions may involve a type of dysregulation, and these are described below.

 Human emotions can be complex and varied psychological states that usually involve three components—a subjective experience that inspires some emotion, a physiological response, and a behavioral expression.
 For example, when you experience anger, you may feel intense displeasure, making your skin flush and your heart race.
 You may also respond to the situation in many ways, such as leaving, de-escalating, or arguing.

 - Lack of emotional awareness, understanding, and acceptance of your emotions